FourierFlows/FourierFlows.jl/docs/src/grids.md

 ldiv!(∂ₓu, grid.rfftplan, ∂ₓuh)
 ```

-We can plot `∂ₓu` and compare it with the analytic derivative for comparison.
+We can plot `∂ₓu` and compare it with the analytic derivative.

 ```@example 1
 fig = Figure()